 Community medicine is an exciting career path for veterinarians who want to make a difference while mastering a wide range of skills.
 ASPCA Community Medicine (CM) veterinarians balance their time between two disciplines - general practice and spay/neuter surgery - supporting underserved pet owners at little or no cost to them.
 CM also provides HQHVSN for community cats and prepare homeless animals for adoption, including graduates of our Kitten Nursery and Animal Recovery Center.

-Pay: Earn a competitive salary with terrific benefits - you can work in nonprofit and afford to live in NYC!
+Pay: Earn 110K with terrific benefits - you can work in nonprofit and afford to live in NYC!

 Rewarding work: Focus on serving people and pets, not on generating revenue

 Mentorship: Receive individualized on-boarding training and support from veterinarians experienced in community medicine and high quality, high volume spay/neuter surgery (HQHVSN); new graduates are welcome - earn a full salary while you learn

 Work/life balance: A true 40-hour fixed Tues-Sat schedule - no on-call or overnights Also: 3 weeks paid vacation, 6 paid holidays, paid sick leave, family leave and personal time